wormhole-foundation/wormhole/docs/assumptions.md

 default, but we do not rely on that property.
 A compromise of libp2p transport security could, at worst, result in denial of service attacks on the gossip network or individual nodes.

-Gossip network unavailability can result in transfers getting temporarily stuck, but never permanently.
+Gossip network unavailability can result in missing events, but never permanently.
 Nodes will periodically attempt to retransmit signatures for VAAs which failed to reach consensus in order to mitigate short-term network outages.
-Longer network outages, leading to timeouts, and correlated crashes of a superminority of nodes may result in lockups being dropped.
+Longer network outages, leading to timeouts, and correlated crashes of a superminority of nodes may result in observations being dropped.

 The mitigation for this is a polling control loop in the case of Solana or chain replay for other chains.
-On Solana, the node will consistently poll for unprocessed lockups, resulting in re-observation by nodes and another round of consensus.
-During chain replay, nodes will re-process events from connected chains up from a given block height, check whether a VAA has already been submitted to Solana, and initiate a round of consensus for missed lockups.
+On Solana, the node will consistently poll for unprocessed observations, resulting in re-observation by nodes and another round of consensus.
+During chain replay, nodes will re-process events from connected chains up from a given block height, check whether a VAA has already been submitted to Solana, and initiate a round of consensus for missed observations.

 This carries no risk and can be done any number of times.
-VAAs are fully deterministic and idempotent - any given lockup will always result in the same VAA body hash.
+VAAs are fully deterministic and idempotent - any given observation will always result in the same VAA body hash.
 All connected chains keep a permanent record of whether a given VAA body - identified by its hash - has already been executed, therefore, VAAs can safely undergo multiple rounds of consensus until they are executed on all chains.

 The bridge does not yet implement chain replay (see https://github.com/certusone/wormhole/issues/123).
-Network outages can therefore result in stuck transfers from chains other than Solana in the case of a prolonged network outage.
-It would be possible to retroactively recover locked funds after chain replay has been implemented.
+Network outages can therefore result in missed observations from chains other than Solana in the case of a prolonged network outage.
+It will be possible to retroactively replay blocks after chain replay has been implemented to catch up on missed events.

 ## Chain consistency and finality